 It is essential that appropriate policies and related risk assessments are in place to safeguard both staff and pupils, who can be more vulnerable in these situations.
+This means that staff should:

 - ensure that wherever possible there is visual access and/or an open door in one to one situations - avoid use of 'engaged' or equivalent signs wherever possible.
 Such signs may create an opportunity for secrecy or the interpretation of secrecy - always report any situation where a pupil becomes distressed or angry - consider the needs and circumstances of the pupil involved